mbaranr/reinforcement_gym/README.md

 # PPO_Clip_for_LunarLander
-This repository showcases the implementation of a PPO Clip first-order method to solve the LunarLander discrete and continous environments.
+This repository showcases the implementation of a PPO Clip first-order method to solve the LunarLander discrete environment.

 # Lunar Lander Discrete: